Valerii Zaluzhnyi: 2021–2024: Commander-in-Chief of the Armed Forces of Ukraine

 On 27 July 2021, President Volodymyr Zelenskyy appointed Zaluzhnyi as Commander-in-Chief of the Armed Forces of Ukraine, replacing General Ruslan Khomchak in this position.
 The following day he was also appointed as a member of the National Security and Defense Council of Ukraine.

 Zaluzhnyi is widely regarded as an open-minded officer.
-Representing a new generation of Ukrainian officers, Zaluzhnyi has radically departed from established Soviet military practices.
-One of his first steps in office was to allow the military at the front to open fire in response to the enemy without the consent of the upper leadership and eliminate the need for the military to fill out unnecessary documents.
+Having never served in the Soviet military, Zaluzhnyi represented a new generation of Ukrainian officers, radically departing from established Soviet military practices.
+One of his first steps in office was to allow the military at the front to open fire in response to the enemy without the consent of the upper leadership and eliminate the need for the military to fill in unnecessary documents.
 Regarding his priorities as Commander-in-Chief, Zaluzhnyi said in 2021:

 The overall course of reforming Ukraine's Armed Forces in line with NATO principles and standards remains irreversible.
 And the key here is the principles.
 Changes must take place primarily in the worldview and attitude toward people.
 I would like you to turn your face to the people, to your subordinates.
 My attitude towards people has not changed throughout my service.

+According to an investigation by The Guardian, in the period preceding the full-scale invasion, Zaluzhnyi lacked the legal authority to redeploy troops before martial law was declared.
+In January 2022, he moved to the General Staff headquarters complex, and in February the senior command conducted command-post exercises covering various invasion scenarios, including an attack on Kyiv.
+As Commander-in-Chief of the Armed Forces of Ukraine, Valerii Zaluzhnyi combined strategic planning with decentralized command, maintaining direct communication with brigade commanders.

 On 5 March 2022, 10 days after the Russian invasion of Ukraine, President Zelenskyy promoted him to the rank of General, the highest possible rank in the Ukrainian Armed Forces.
 International experts and analysts have given Zaluzhnyi high marks for the effectiveness of his command at the front against the Russian military.

-Reporting by the Washington Post in 2023 and The Wall Street Journal in 2024, allege that Zaluzhnyi and other Ukrainians carried out the 2022 Nord Stream pipeline sabotage.
+Reporting by The Washington Post in 2023 and The Wall Street Journal in 2024 alleged that Zaluzhnyi and other Ukrainians carried out the 2022 Nord Stream pipeline sabotage.
 He has not been formally connected to the event by Ukraine or international governments, and has denied involvement.